Rahul75-bit/first/README.md

 # first
-Responsiv watch website by using html, css, javascript and bootstrap
+Responsive watch website by using html, css, javascript and bootstrap